Olympic Games 2024 in Paris and Seine-Saint-Denis

 The Saint-Denis canal will also be a festive place!
 Following its course (Paris Villette-St Denis), you can reach various competition sites: from Club France in La Villette, you can reach the Stade de France and the Olympic Aquatic Centre in Saint-Denis (a footbridge will link these two major venues).

-A semi-emerged stage and entertainment will be provided at the Maltournée basin in Saint-Denis, not far from the canal.
+A semi-emerged stage and entertainment will be offered at the Bassin de la Maltournée in Saint-Denis, not far from the canal.

 Training sites for the Olympic Games

-Water polo training sites in the Marville Sports Park.
+Water polo training sites in the Marville Sports Parl.

 Training sites located on the territory such as : Alice Milliat gymnasium (L'Île-Saint-Denis), Auguste Delaune sports complex and Palais des sports (Saint-Denis), Jean Lurçat, Irène Popard gymnasium (Saint-Denis), Pablo Neruda and Aimée Lallement gymnasiums, Île-des-Vannes sports complex, Bauer stadium (Saint-Ouen), André Karman stadium (Aubervilliers), Guy-Moquet gymnasium (Aubervilliers), and Fort d'Aubervilliers pool.